 Inspection completed by 5:30 PM

-If you arrive prior to the walkthrough time, please avoid turning lights / switches on or off.
+If you arrive prior to the walk-through time, please avoid turning items on or off (i.e. appliances / ventilation fans).
 Your inspector will have multiple things going on at the same time and will need your cooperation.

-After your walkthrough is complete, your inspector will return to his office and edit the final report.
-The report is e-mailed to you by the following morning.
+The report is e-mailed to you by the following day.
 Since the report is your property, it is sent only to you (and your agent, if desired).
 We do not share the information with any other individuals (including the seller).

 What happens after the inspection?: